tylim88/Create-Prisma-App/README.md

 npm run prod-down
 ```

-🚩prod start, prod-deploy and prod-schema automatically run in container and doesn't work outside the of the container(remember unlike dev environment, test and prod Node is running in container)
+🚩 `prod start`, `prod-deploy` and `prod-schema` automatically run in container and doesn't work outside the of the container(remember unlike dev environment, test and prod Node is running in container)

 ### Jest Environment Quick Start

 1. in `./.config/jest.env`, change the value of `PRISMA_ENDPOINT` to match dev or test.

-🐠Jest run on Prisma endpoint not Node endpoint
+🐠 Jest run on Prisma endpoint not Node endpoint

-⚠️**important: do not run jest on production because jest delete database in the beginning of run, that is why there is no `jest-prod` config file!**
+⚠️ **important: do not run jest on production because jest delete database in the beginning of run, that is why there is no `jest-prod` config file!**

 ### Configuration